jw3il/PommerLearn/README.md

 3. Generate a dummy model by running `pommerlearn/debug/create_dummy_model.py` and save it as `$POMMER_DATA_DIR/model-dummy`

 4. You can now perform search experiments with both models.
-Use `POMMER_1VS1=false MODE=exec bash run.sh` for the single-player search and `POMMER_1VS1=true MODE=exec bash run.sh` for the two-player search.
+Use `POMMER_1VS1=false MODE=exec bash run.sh` for the single-player search and `POMMER_1VS1=true MODE=exec bash run.sh`git  for the two-player search.
 5. To reproduce our results, you can generate 5 sl and dummy models labeled with the respective suffix `-0` to `-4`.
 Navigate into the docker directory and run the search experiments with

     ```